-In 2011, our Gulf of Mexico business began to recover due to an increase in the level of permit approvals for deepwater drilling.
-We remain optimistic about the recovery of activity in the Gulf of Mexico as our customers adapt to new regulations and new permit approvals are issued.
-In addition, more deepwater rigs are expected to arrive in the Gulf of Mexico over the course of this year.
-We believe that an increasing pace of permit applications and approvals needs to be sustained in order for the Gulf of Mexico business to recover to activity levels experienced before the Macondo well incident.
-See "Business Environment and Results of Operations," Note 6 to the condensed consolidated financial statements, and Part II, Item 1.
-"Legal Proceedings."
+Our Gulf of Mexico business has recovered to levels experienced before the Macondo incident due to an increase in the level of permit approvals for deepwater drilling.
+We remain optimistic about the increased expansion of activity in the Gulf of Mexico as our customers adapt to new regulations and new permit approvals are issued.
+In addition, more deepwater rigs are expected to arrive in the Gulf of Mexico over the remainder of this year and in 2013 which will provide us with further growth opportunities.